 Back decades ago, A&R reps were critical to discovering and signing new talent, in large part because there was no real way for people outside the music industry to discover new artists on their own.
-Now, however, it's obviously not necessary for musicians to rely on a recording contract with a label — artists can record their music and offer it directly to consumers, bypassing record labels entirely.
+Now, however, it's not necessary for musicians to rely on a recording contract with a label—artists can record their music and offer it directly to consumers, bypassing record labels entirely.

 But that doesn't mean A&R is obsolete.
 A&R reps still play a major role at record labels, and record labels still play a major role (albeit one diminished from their heyday) in distributing music.

 A typical path to an A&R job starts with an unpaid opportunity to work as a scout.
 At that point, you may get expenses paid, but you won't earn a salary.
-You now have the opportunity -- though not the promise -- of moving onto the payroll if a vacancy comes up.
-To give yourself the best possible chance of winning that coveted job, it's important to have contact with new artists.
+You now have the opportunity--though not the promise--of moving onto the payroll if a vacancy comes up.
+It's important to have contact with new artists.
+To give yourself the best possible chance of winning that coveted job.
 Many A&R scouts promote clubs/band nights, write zines, manage bands or run small labels.
-This gives them contacts in the grassroots music industry that the labels are keen to tap into.
+It gives them contacts in the grassroots music industry that the labels are keen to tap into.

 Initially, you'll be lucky to get expenses.
-But once word gets out that you're an A&R scout, expect your mailbox to fill up with CDs and MP3's -- and invitations to every local bands night around.
-If you do manage to get a job at a label you can expect a decent salary (ranging anywhere from $30,000 to $100,000 depending on your employer), but an A&R manager is only as good as their last signing.
-Fail to sign a successful act and you could soon be looking for a new job.
+But once word gets out that you're an A&R scout, expect your mailbox to fill up with CDs, MP3's and invitations to every local bands night around.
+If you do manage to get a job at a label, you can expect a decent salary (ranging anywhere from $30,000 to $100,000 depending on your employer), but an A&R manager is only as good as their last signing.
+Fail to sign a successful act, and you could soon be looking for a new job.

 A&R scouts are usually associated with record labels, but music publishers also have a large A&R department.
 As well as signing artists to publishing deals, they'll also sign songwriters and then work to get those songwriters' songs performed.